trojanMcAfee/ozel/README.md

 # Goerli

-This one tests the purpose of the Akash deployments.
+It tests the purpose of the Akash deployments, by reviewing every transfer done to an Account and checking if they were auto-redeemed or not.

 When bridging ETH from L1 to L2, if the L2 gas price supplied -when creating a retryable ticket- is not enough, the transaction won't get auto-redeemed so a manual redeem is necessary in L2.

 The Akash deployments are in charge of that manual redeem in case it's necessary for a transaction.
-The Docker image `ozel-test-goerli-manual:0.0.1` has contracts that simulate this manual redemption.
+The Docker image `ozel-test-goerli-manual:0.0.2` has contracts that simulate this manual redemption.
 The same commands apply for running the test:

-   `docker pull dnyrm/ozel-test-goerli-manual:0.0.1`
+   `docker pull dnyrm/ozel-test-goerli-manual:0.0.2`

-   `docker run -it dnyrm/ozel-test-goerli-manual:0.0.1`
+   `docker run -it dnyrm/ozel-test-goerli-manual:0.0.2`

 Goerli could be unstable due to the fact that the chain sometimes doesn't have enough voters or they don't vote on time to make a block finalized, so there might be delays in the confirmation of a transaction, more specifically in these two logs of the test:
 - `Waiting for the status of the message from Goerli...`
-- `Waiting for funds on L2...  `
+- `Waiting for funds on L2 (takes...  `

 Moreover, for the test to run smoothly, there are two addresses that must have a specific amount of GoerliETH and Arbitrum-GoerliETH.
 In case this requirement is not met, a warning message will be logged.